 Click through the additional accordion folders below to read more information on each type of technique.

 This technique is recommended for people with an A cup-size and lots of chest skin elasticity.

 - A small incision is made along the bottom of the areola.

 - Breast tissue is removed via a liposuction needle through the incision.

 - The incision is closed.
 The nipple is usually not resized or repositioned.

-The ouctome of this proecdure is a small scar on the lower part of the areola and nipples with sensation.
+The outcome of this procedure is a small scar on the lower part of the areola and nipples with sensation.

 This technique is recommended for people with a B-cup size or a C-cup size in someone with a moderate–to-great-deal-of chest skin elasticity.

-- A second circular incision is made a few centimetres away from the first.
+A second circular incision is made a few centimeters away from the first.

-The ouctome of this procedure is scarring that goes around the nipple/areola complex and nipples with sensation.
+The outcome of this procedure is scarring that goes around the nipple/areola complex and nipples with sensation.
 There may be some puckering around the incision.